SteveVu2212/Statistical_Rethinking/Case study/Howell1/Howell1.md

 ## One more thing

 We will relax the exponent of height in the cylinder model and let it be a free parameter.
-We need to add a new prior.
+We need to add a new prior

 ![](https://github.com/SteveVu2212/Statistical_Rethinking/blob/main/Case%20study/Howell1/Pictures/model%205.2.png)